Juodkiškiai Reservoir

 The Juodkiškiai Reservoir is an artificial lake in Kėdainiai District Municipality, central Lithuania.
 It is located 2 km east from Kėdainiai, next to Taučiūnai village.
-It was created in 1980, when a dam on the Obelis river had been built next to Juodkiškiai hamlet.
-In 1995, the dam was reconstructed and a small hydroelectric plant (of 510 kW) has been built.
+It was created in 1980, when a dam on the Obelis river was built next to Juodkiškiai hamlet.
+In 1995, the dam was reconstructed and a small hydroelectric plant (of 510 kW) built.

-Shores of the reservoir are low, agriculture lands stretch around the lake.
+Shores of the reservoir are low; agriculture lands stretch around the lake.
 The Bubliai Reservoir and some smaller reservoirs (the Koliupė Reservoir, the Malčius Reservoir) empty into the Juodkiškiai Reservoir.
 The A8 highway crosses the lake.